imagesid/AI-Theory-Project/README.md

 Initialize done as a tuple with a single boolean value

-Initialize pred as the output of the self.model method called with the argument state
+Initialize prediction as the output of the model method called with the argument state

-Create a deep copy of pred and store it in target
+Create a deep copy of prediction and store it in target variable

-Iterate over the range of the length of done:
+Iterate over the range of the length of done (game over):
-    Set Q_new to the value of reward at the current index If not done at the current index:
+    Set Q_new to the value of reward at the current index If not game over at the current index:
-        Set Q_new to the sum of reward at the current index and self.gamma multiplied by the maximum value of the self.model method called with next_state at the current index
+        Set Q_new to the sum of reward at the current index and the gamma multiplied by the maximum value of the model method called with next state at the current index
     Set the value of the target tensor at the current index and the index with the maximum value of action at the current index to Q_new

-Zero the gradients of the self.optimizer
+Zero the gradients of the the optimizer

-Calculate the loss by calling the self.criterion method with the arguments target and pred
+Calculate the loss by calling the criterion method with the arguments target and prediction

 Compute gradients of the loss tensor by calling the backward method on the loss tensor

-Update the weights of the self.optimizer by calling the step method on the optimizer.
+Update the weights of the optimizer by calling the step method on the optimizer.

 ```